The Roman Catholic Parish of Lady, Star of the Sea, Weymouth, Dorset, UK

 For information please contact Lorna Charnock, email: or .
 Lorna’s telephone number is .
 Alternatively, Joan Heslop can be reached on

 The Catenian Association is an international brotherhood of Catholic laymen, who meet once a month in local branches known as ‘circles’.
 The Catenian Association was founded in 1908.
-Requirements for membership are:

-You must be, and remain a practising member of the Church.
+To join us you must be, and remain a practising member of the Church.

 Joining gives you the following opportunities:

-The President for 2014 is Shaun Kerrigan
+The President for 2021 is Vern Palmer

 The Catholic Women’s League, founded in 1906 by Margaret Fletcher is an international organisation with 5 million members.
 We are a registered charity.